-When I heard that they were doing a show in San Francisco, about San Francisco, I was thrilled.
+When I heard they were doing a show in San Francisco about San Francisco, I was thrilled.
 When I found out they wanted to have SF natives in the show, and one of the SF natives was going to be me, my heart lit up.

-This show is all about the allure and impact that San Francisco has had on people from all walks of life, across time.
+This show is all about the allure and impact that San Francisco has had on people from all walks of life.
 What is it about the city that keeps you coming back to it?

 For starters, it is where my family, friends, and community is.
 I think the thing I like the most about San Francisco is that it is ever-changing.
 It rolls with the punches and keeps its finger on the pulse.
 Although San Francisco will always have its ideals, it is able to adapt and morph.
 It is like seeing a best friend from your childhood that you haven't seen in 10 years—they may dress differently and listen to different music, but they still make you laugh 'til it hurts.

 You have San Francisco roots, and Club Fugazi has been an institution in this city for decades.
 What does it mean to you to be performing at such a historic local venue?